marvinlinn/eag-documentation/src/mcp_imaging/detector _setup/disassembly.md

 #### Step 6: Protect and Remove MCP Clamp
 {: .fw-700 }
-Using the **Test Detector Base Holder**, carfelly place the test detector onto it.
-This helps with assembly/disassembly inconviencies due to detector output SMA connectors, as well as applying unessecary stress/strain on them.
+Using the **Test Detector Base Holder**, carefully place the test detector onto it.
+This helps with assembly/disassembly inconveniences due to detector output SMA connectors, as well as applying unnecessary stress/strain on them.

 Begin by taking the **MCP Cover** and placing it over the exposed MCP.
 This protects against accidental damage to the fragile plates.